This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Hyatt Hotel provides a public walk through connecting the River Walk to the Alamo through a beautiful urban park lined with fountains.

 Mornings are a good time to see the main part of the River Walk, when the crowds are smaller and the light filters softly through the trees.

-At night the River Walk takes on a different character with the sparkling lights reflecting on the water and mariachi bands playing to the diners spilling out from the restaurants.
+At night the River Walk takes on a different character with the sparkling lights reflecting on the water and mariachi bands playing to the diners spilling out from the River Walk restaurants.

-Get in some shopping and dining at Rivercenter, which is a 4-level shopping complex with over 100 streets, 6 restaurants, as well as IMAX theatres and a Marriott hotel.
+Get in some shopping and dining at Rivercenter, which is a 4-level shopping mall with over 100 streets, 6 restaurants, as well as IMAX theatres and a Marriott hotel.

 Stop in to check out the caliche block and stucco structures in La Villita Historic Arts Village.

 It’s a collection of boutiques, art galleries and restaurants that date to the mid-1800s when European immigrants lived and worked there.